Starting to Write Your Novel

 - Students can share work, and communicate with each other and us in the Forum.
 Our learning platform features separate forum spaces for each teaching unit, arranged in a clear structure that’s easy to use.
 This enables students to quickly find and take part in discussions and to easily locate task materials they’d like to refer back to.
 (In our experience most learning platforms used by writing courses offer only one forum space, into which all discussion, tasks, uploaded teaching materials, etc, are poured, never to be found again – a kind of online bucket.)

 - We encourage students to offer positive, constructive feedback to each other in the forum as the course progresses.
-We’ll be taking a look at students’ homework pieces and each week we’ll be giving brief written feedback on several students' work (the feedback will be designed so as to be useful to the group more generally and all students will get feedback on a writing task at some stage during the course).
-Across the course we may publish exceptional pieces of work from students in the Curtis Brown Creative blog (with students’ prior consent only).
+We’ll be taking a look at students’ homework pieces and each week an expert CBC editor will give brief written feedback on several students' work - all students will get feedback on a writing task at some stage during the course.
+Weekly posts to the group from Anna Davis will reinforce the lessons taught and will offer comment on students' progress in such a way as to be useful to the group in general.

 - At course end we invite students to share – with us and fellow students – their opening (up to 3,000 words), plus a page to tell us how the story will continue.
-The most promising student will be offered a free 30-minute, one-to-one tutorial with one of our agenting or teaching team (by Skype or phone).
-Five promising students will be offered a £200 discount off any of our longer courses (redeemable in the event that they apply for and are selected for one of our main courses).
+Students can obtain a detailed report (500 words) on this end-of-course material from our expert CBC editor for a fee of £100 (so you can take this course for a fee of £200 - or pay £300 to include a report on your writing when the course finishes).
 NB: if you're looking for one-to-one tutorials and tutor-led writing workshops as part of a writing course, do take a look at our longer, selective courses – these aren't included in Starting To Write Your Novel.

 To get the best out of this course, allow plenty of time to watch the videos, read and reflect on the notes and resources, complete the writing tasks and thinking tasks, and take part in discussions in the forum.
 It’s also important to be working on planning and starting your novel throughout the six weeks.
 You can watch/read the teaching materials and complete all tasks in a couple of hours per week, but ideally you should consider spending considerably longer on the materials we offer and on working on your novel.
 After all, that’s why you’re taking the course… At the end of the course, we ask you to post up in the forum the opening of your novel (up to 3,000 words) and a page to tell us where your plot is headed.